GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-1.md

   </dependency>
 ```

-In Gradle these libraries should have `testCompile` scope:
+When building with Gradle, these libraries should have `testCompile` scope:

 ```
   dependencies {